projectcaluma/caluma/docs/configuration.md

 The same goes for retrieving files.
 Caluma will respond with a presigned `downloadUrl` for the client to directly download the file from the storage provider.

+In case you run HTTPS in your local development environment, you might have a self-signed certificate.
+The Minio client by default verifies the TLS certificates, so would fail in this case.
+You can set `MINIO_DISABLE_CERT_CHECKS` to `true` to avoid this.
+Note: This setting only works if you also set `DEBUG` to `true` as well.

 ## Client tokens
 If you want to use additional services that need to talk to caluma (e.g.
 [caluma-interval](https://github.com/projectcaluma/caluma-interval)), you need to have